Blog

-What is ISDN and How Does it Work?
+What Is ISDN And How Does It Work?

 ISDN stands for Integrated Services Digital Network.
 It is a telecommunications technology that was widely used in the past for transmitting voice, data, and video over digital telephone lines.
 ISDN was developed to provide improved quality and higher transmission speeds compared to traditional analog telephone networks.